-- The applicant must submit a B-BBEE certificate, ITAC registration certificate, projected financial income statement, cash flow statement and balance sheet for a period of at least three years of the relevant division, cost centre or branch where the project is located, if applicable. - The applicant must submit a cost benefit analysis for the project in cases where it cannot provide information. - Completed applications should reach the offices of the dtic no later than 120 days, but not earlier than 180 days, prior to commencement of production for medium and heavy commercial vehicle manufacturers; and no later than 90 days, but not earlier than 120 days, prior to commencement of production for component manufacturers, deemed component manufacturers and /or tooling companies.
+- The grant will only be applicable to investment in assets that will be used in the entity's South African operations. - The applicant must submit a business plan with a detailed marketing and sales plan, a production plan, budget and projected financial income statement, cash flow statement and balance sheet for a period of at least three years for the project. - The applicant must submit a B-BBEE certificate, ITAC registration certificate, projected financial income statement, cash flow statement and balance sheet for a period of at least three years of the relevant division, cost centre or branch where the project is located, if applicable. - The applicant must submit a cost benefit analysis for the project in cases where it cannot provide information. - Completed applications should reach the offices of the dtic no later than 120 days, but not earlier than 180 day prior to commencement of production for medium and heavy commercial vehicle manufacturers; and no later than 90 days, but not earlier than 120 day prior to commencement of production for component manufacturers, deemed component manufacturers and/or tooling companies.